Pachappa Camp: Closure

-In January 1913, California experienced a Great Freeze, which decimated citrus crops within the state.
+In January 1913, extreme freezing temperatures devastated citrus production across California.
 As a result, job opportunities decreased and Koreans were forced to look for work outside of Riverside.
 Community members relocated to Los Angeles, as well as to Central and Northern California.
 In January 1918, the Riverside Chapter of the KNA closed.
 The 1920 U.S. Census showed less than ten Korean families residing in Riverside with none of them living in the settlement site nor in the vicinity.
 After Korean Americans departed from the site, Pachappa Camp was settled into by Japanese Americans, and later Mexican Americans.
 In the 1950s, the site was redeveloped for commercial use by oil and gas companies.
 The site today consists of parking lots, fencing, cinder block buildings, and gas stations.
 The adjacent railroad track is the sole remnant of the original settlement.

 Legacy

 Some historians argue that Pachappa camp should be considered the first Korean American settlement, because aside from Hawaii, Koreans were also scattered throughout cities like San Francisco but lacked their own distinct neighborhoods.
+This label is disputed by historian John Cha.
 Though Korean immigration to the United States started in Hawaii, the Korean laborers lived and worked on plantations for at least three to four years before developing their own settlement.